 A night light is no longer just a simple plug-in used to soothe a child’s fear of the dark.
-The best night lights are small, low-power electric or battery-operated lights that illuminate dark areas of your home, RV, or vacation home; add to the decor; and work as clocks or sound machines.
+Night lights are small, low-power electric or battery-operated lights that illuminate dark areas of your home.
+Some add to the decor and work as clocks or sound machines, as well.

 There are many reasons to consider different night lights before you buy one.
 Too much light or the wrong kind of light can negatively affect your sleep.
-If you have a dog, small child, or an older adult in the home, it’s wise to choose an LED that won’t heat up and burn them.
-Take a look at some of the top-rated nightlights and select the ones that work for you.
+Continue reading to learn the ins and outs of choosing the best night light for your needs—and don’t miss our roundup of top-favorite picks, below!

-- BEST SMART NIGHTLIGHT: Hatch Rest+ Baby Sound Machine, Night Light
+- BEST UPGRADE: Hatch Rest+ Baby Sound Machine

-- BEST FOR BATHROOM: Toilet Night Light by Ailun
+- BEST FOR BATHROOMS: Ailun Toilet Night Light

 Types of Night Lights

 You may think of a night light as little more than a low-wattage, plug-in bulb in a plastic casing, but there are many different types available today.
 The best night lights fall into the four basic categories explained below.

 Plug-in lights are what most people think of when they hear the term “night light.”
 They’re usually powered by a 120-volt electrical outlet and typically feature a flat or low-profile design, so they do not protrude far from the wall.